Data Privacy | Therme Euskirchen

 - mtpTranslations# Persistent

-Our website offers a newsletter in which we inform you about current events and offers.
+Our website offers a newsletter in which we inform you about news and offers.
 If you would like to subscribe to the newsletter, you must provide a valid e-mail address.
 If you subscribe to the newsletter, you agree to receive the newsletter and the explained procedures.

 6.2 Legal basis for data processing

 The legal basis for the processing of your personal data within the scope of the newsletter dispatch is Art.
 6 para.
 1 lit. a EU-DSGVO if consent has been given or as a result of the sale of goods or services the legal permission of § 7 para.
 3 UWG.

 The purpose of collecting your personal data is to send the newsletter to you.
 The purpose of processing your personal data in the context of sending the newsletter is to promote the sale of goods or services.

 Your personal data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
 Accordingly, your personal data will be stored as long as the subscription to the newsletter is active.